Sacerdotal state: List of sacerdotal states

+Current

 Andorra

-Andorra operates under a semi-sacerdotal system, as one of its co-heads of state is the bishop of Urgell, while the other is the president of France, however the co-princes of Andorra are not closely involved in the government.
-The Bishop of Urgell is one of the two Catholic religious figures that also lead a country, the other being the Pope of Vatican City.
-Like other bishops, the Bishop of Urgell is also appointed by the Pope thus the pope appoints a fellow head of state.
+Andorra operates under a semi-sacerdotal system, as one of its co-heads of state is the Roman Catholic bishop of Urgell, while the other is the president of France, however the co-princes of Andorra are not closely involved in the government.
+The Bishop of Urgell is one of two Catholic religious figures that also lead a country, the other being the pope, who leads Vatican City.
+Like other bishops, the Bishop of Urgell is also appointed by the pope in his capacity as bishop of Rome; thus, the pope appoints a fellow head of state.

 Iran

-The Supreme Leader of Iran is elected for life by a body consisting of senior Twelver clerics.
-The supreme leader, known as an ayatollah, is the spiritual leader of the country as well as a powerful political figure with wide-ranging powers and his own military force.
+The Supreme Leader of Iran, who is elected for life by a body consisting of senior Twelver Shī'a Muslim clerics, is the head of state and highest political authority in the country, as well the spiritual leader in his capacity as an ayatollah.

 United Kingdom

 Since the English Reformation, English and British monarchs have held the title supreme governor of the Church of England, signifying leadership of the state church.
 The subsequent personal and legal unions with Wales, Scotland and Ireland did not extend Anglicanism's status of state church to these lands.
 Thus in the United Kingdom, the monarch is the head of state and also the leader of the state church in England and its Crown dependencies.